1919, Larvik — I XII 1942, KL Auschwitz-Birkenau

 Biography

-Marie (Maja) Sachnowitz was a highly valued singer from Larvik.
-For several years she entertained her audience with jazz-inspired music.
+Marie (Maja) Sachnowitz was a highly regarded singer from Larvik.
+For many years she entertained audiences with jazz-inspired music.

-Born in Larvik in 1919, she was the middle child of eight siblings, all born between 1910-1925.
-Her parents, Sara and Israel Leib, immigrated from Tsarist Russia in the early 20th century.
-Her mother was born in Riga, in what is today Lativa, and her father was born in Krasnopolye in Russia.
-By the interwar period, the Sachnowitz family, who all had an ear for music, had become a well-integrated part of the local community and participated in the city’s revue, music and association life.
+Born in Larvik, Norway, in 1919, she was the middle child of eight siblings, all born between 1910-1925.
+Her parents, Sara and Israel Leib, emigrated from Czarist Russia in the early 20th century.
+Her mother was born in the shtetl Klikol, today’s Klykolai, in Lithuania on the border with Latvia.
+Her father was born in Krasnapolye in modern-day Belarus.
+They gradually settled in the Vestfold region of Norway, where her father set up a clothing shop in Larvik in 1911.

-When DS Donau docked in Szczecin all the prisoners were unloaded into cattle wagons and transported on by train.
-Marie, like other Jewish women and children from Norway, was sent directly to the gas chambers when they arrived in Auschwitz on 1 December 1942.
+When the SS Donau docked at Stettin (today Szczecin, Poland), the prisoners were herded into cattle cars to continue their journey by train.
+Like all the other Jewish women and children transported on the SS Donau, Marie Sachnowitz was sent directly to the gas chamber on her arrival at Auschwitz-Birkenau on 1 December 1942.

 Photo of Marie skiing with her sister Rita.
 From the collection of Oslo Jewish